Vinyl vs Wood Fence: 9 Defining Comparisons to Pick the Ideal Material

 4. Vinyl Panels Are Water-Resistant

-The second most significant weakness of wood is water.
-And for these two reasons, as unbelievable as it sounds, the real thing “wood” will never outperform the fake thing “vinyl.”
+And for these two reasons, as unbelievable as it sounds, the real thing, “wood,” will never outperform the fake thing, “vinyl.”

 Being an organic material, wood rots due to water.
-If homeowners don’t maintain its maintenance, wood will decay faster, shortening its lifespan and making it hard to last 20 years.
-Only exceptionally well-maintained fences make it this far.
+If homeowners don’t maintain their wood fence, it will decay faster, shortening its lifespan to anywhere from 10 to 15 years.

 Winner: Vinyl Fence

-5. Termites Don’t Eat Vinyl
+5. Termites Don’t Eat Vinyl (Plastic)

 Winner: Vinyl Fence